 The second stage of meaning, then, is characterized by a twofold mediation of the world by meaning: in the realm of common sense and in that of theory.
 The split is troubling.
 It was interpreted by Plato in such a way that there seem to be two really distinct worlds, the transcendent world of eternal Forms and the transient world of appearance.
-In Aristotle, it led to the distinction, not between theory and common sense, but between necessity and contingence.
-The basic concepts of genuine-i. e., universal and necessary-science were metaphysical, and so the sciences were conceived as continuous with philosophy.
+In Aristotle, it led to the distinction, not between

 The introduction of the theoretical capacity into religious living is represented in the dogmas, theology, and juridical structures of Western religion.
-But just as the two tables of Eddington- "the bulky, solid, colored desk at which he worked, and the manifold of colorless 'wavicles' so minute that the desk was mostly empty space "54-reveal the presence of a conflict between common sense and science, so in the realm of religion, "the God of Abraham, Isaac, and Jacob is set against the God of the philosophers and theologians.
+But just as the two tables of Eddington--"the bulky, solid, colored desk at which he worked, and the manifold of colorless 'wavicles' so minute that the desk was mostly empty space" -- reveal the presence of a conflict between common sense and science, so in the realm of religion, "the God of Abraham, Isaac, and Jacob is set against the God of the philosophers and theologians.
 Honoring the Trinity and feeling compunction are set against learned discourse on the Trinity and against defining compunction.
 Nor can this contrast be understood or the tension removed within the realms of common sense and of theory."
-55 And so, religiously as well as scientifically, there is demanded a movement to a third stage of meaning, the stage of the differentiation of consciousness through the appropriation of human interiority.
+And so, religiously as well as scientifically, there is demanded a movement to a third stage of meaning, the stage of the differentiation of consciousness through the appropriation of human interiority.